-Headspace Desiccation is the name industry uses for the most common method home brewers use to actively dry biodiesel.
-It's popular because it not only removes free and emulsified water, also removes dissolved water.
-It is essentially evaporating water out of biodiesel without boiling it or using a vacuum.
-Evaporation rates are controlled by three basic properties:
+Headspace Desiccation is the name industry gives to the most common method home brewers use to dry biodiesel.
+It is popular because it not only removes free and emulsified water, it also removes dissolved water.
+It is essentially evaporating water out of biodiesel without boiling or using a vacuum.
+Three basic properties control evaporation rates:

 - Relative humidity of the air

 Headspace is the airspace in your oil tank between the top of the oil and the roof of the tank.
 As water evaporates, the air in the headspace becomes saturated with water.
 Headspace desiccation is the process of removing that water from the headspace.
 If you live in a dry area with low humidity, you can do it by replacing the air in the headspace with fresh air.
 If you live in a wet area with high humidity, you must actively dry the air in the headspace.

 Silica gel is very effective at removing water from the headspace and can be regenerated economically.
 It can be regenerated over and over to give the silica gel an indefinite life expectancy.
 It is common and can even be found in most hobby stores as it is used to dry flowers.
 Just be sure to get the kind with "indicator crystals" that change color as it becomes saturated with water.

 Another method sometimes used is to dry the air with a room dehumidifier.
 These appliances can be expensive to purchase and operate, but they quickly remove water from the air and do not need to be regenerated like silica gel.